acls/goproxy/README.md

 ### Round robin load balancing among arbitrary backends
-slt performs simple round-robin load balancing when more than one backend is available (other strategies will be available in the future):
+goproxy performs simple round-robin load balancing when more than one backend is available (other strategies will be available in the future):

 ```yaml
 ":443":